bgatesson/NHS_API_Playground/README.md

 Key pair for integration testing generated (available in text file)

-NOW:
+Public Key URL and callback url HAVE BEEN SET (See NHS Digital Account)

-SET Public Key URL and callback URL
+NOW: SET UP a WEBHOOK TO GET API JSON PACKAGE, GENERATE JWT Script